 You see, they have this reputation that there’s not much fun in using them, not to mention there aren’t many exciting ways to consume a cannabis tincture.
 But that doesn’t mean they’re somehow inferior.

 For many people, though, weed tinctures often work better than every other cannabis format, including flowers, concentrates, pills, and gummies.
-There’s a long list of benefits to using a cannabis tinctures and the actual efficacy depends on what you need your marijuana for.
+There’s a long list of benefits to using cannabis tinctures and the actual efficacy depends on what you need your marijuana for.

 If you’re looking for high medicinal value and unparalleled convenience, tinctures will be your best bet.